The gap between aesthetics and use

 The place for things

-Storage weighs on living quality more than one might imagine.
-The most frequent errors consist in positioning wardrobes and deposits in zones too exposed to view, in treating storage as a secondary element to be solved with off-the-shelf furniture, in neglecting the internal organisation that determines actual usability.
-The solution consists in dedicating centralised and purpose-built zones, integrated into the architecture of the house.
-Well-designed storage, often bespoke, frees visible surfaces, reduces disorder, simplifies the daily management of objects.
+Storage weighs on the quality of living more than one imagines.
+The most frequent misunderstandings consist in placing wardrobes and stores in zones exposed to view, in reducing them to secondary elements entrusted to serial furniture, in neglecting the internal organisation on which their real utility depends.
+The correct course provides dedicated, centralised zones, integrated into the architecture of the home.
+Well-designed storage, often bespoke, frees the visible surfaces, reduces disorder, lightens the daily handling of objects.

 Invisible traces

-Air conditioning, ventilation grilles, home automation, data networks, audio and video provisions are elements that must be correctly integrated so as not to compromise daily use and the appearance of surfaces.
-When they enter the design process late, visible and invisible problems accumulate: cables running exposed or in makeshift channels, devices positioned where they should not be, grilles interrupting surfaces conceived as continuous, site corrections that leave permanent traces.
-Coordination between studio, specialised technicians and contractor ensures clean integration.
-The rule for avoiding corrective interventions is to plan every provision before opening the site.
+Climate control, ventilation grilles, home automation, data networks and audio-video provisions demand an exact integration, so as not to compromise daily use or the appearance of the surfaces.
+When they enter the process late, problems visible and invisible accumulate, cables running exposed or in makeshift trunking, devices out of position, grilles interrupting surfaces conceived as continuous, site corrections that leave permanent traces.
+Coordination between studio, specialised consultants and contractor assures a clean integration.
+Every provision is planned before the site opens.

 Manageability over time

-A well-constructed project reduces the daily mediations concerning cleaning, order, ordinary maintenance, system management.
-The choices that make a space simple to maintain without impoverishing it concern the centralisation of technical and functional zones, the provision of access for periodic maintenance, the selection of materials that age well and do not require frequent treatments.
-When every element has a logical and accessible location, management becomes natural and the house maintains over time the quality with which it was delivered.
+A well-built project reduces the daily mediations of cleaning, order, routine maintenance and the running of systems.
+What counts is the centralisation of technical zones, the access foreseen for periodic maintenance, the selection of materials that age with dignity and require infrequent treatment.
+When every element has a logical, accessible place, management becomes natural and the home preserves over time the quality with which it was handed over.

-Psychophysical wellbeing inside a house, which affects property value, is measured in absence of annoyances, in fluidity of gestures, in silence when needed, in adequate light where needed, in objects that find their place without requiring attention.
-This is the result of a project built on real living quality.
+Wellbeing within a home, which also sustains the property’s worth over the years, is recognised in the absence of irritation, the fluidity of gestures, silence when it is wanted, the right light where it is needed, objects that have a place without demanding attention.
+It is the result of a project built on the real needs of those who live the spaces.